perkee/advent-2019-elm/README.md

 # Elm "solutions" to Advent of Code 2019

-[Advent of Code 2019](https://adventofcode.com/2019) is out and I'm giving it a shot in Elm
+[Advent of Code 2019](https://adventofcode.com/2019) is out and I'm giving it a shot in Elm.
+I'm going as slow as I want because this is supposed to be fun and what's NOT fun is being glued to my computer with people around me.

 You didn't think procedural Elm was possible well I did it on day 2, so deal with it.